-What Is a Medical Secretary?
+What Does a Medical Secretary Do?

 Medical secretaries perform clerical duties in a doctor's or other health professional's office.
 Like others who work in health care support careers, their work is crucial to the functioning of any facility that provides patient care.
 They type correspondence and reports, maintain files, pay vendors, handle insurance forms, and bill patients.
 Medical secretaries interact with the public throughout the day, taking phone calls, scheduling appointments, and greeting patients.